This article may contain links from our affiliate partners. Please read how we make money!

 Make sure to slice up your casserole and package it into separate and smaller portions before freezing.
 This way, you can use one portion at a time and reheat it using smaller baking pans.

-We have a ton of freezer-friendly meal prep ideas for you!
+I have a ton of freezer-friendly meal prep ideas for you!

 10. Always thaw food in the refrigerator